Kia Sportage review and buyer's guide

 The rotary transmission selector on high-spec models is a delight to use.
 You don’t have to take your eyes off the outside world to use it.
 A brilliant piece of space-efficient ergonomic design that incorporates electronic switching, but makes it tactile and intuitive.

 Twist left for reverse, and right for forwards.
 Dead easy; you will pick it up in seconds.
-This setup is infinitely better than Hyundai’s take on switching the same transmissions, in the same generation of vehicles, which involves far less instinctive pushbuttons.
+This setup is infinitely better than Hyundai’s take on switching the same transmissions, in the same generation of vehicles, which involves twisting a third stalk on the steering wheel, only it’s not as instinctual.

-Obviously, you don't necessarily need to know how these things work in intricate detail, but you do need to know that a dct is different to a standard automatic transmission, also known as an ‘epicyclic’ transmission.
-It has a torque converter and is a softer and, in many ways, more foolproof kind of design.
+Obviously, you don't necessarily need to know how these things work in intricate detail, but a standard automatic transmission, also known as an ‘epicyclic’ transmission, has a torque converter and is a softer and, in many ways, more foolproof kind of design.

 FUNCTIONALITY

 Kia has done a good job stopping the new Sportage getting lardy.
-Tare mass has only increased about 20 kilos, despite the shiny new one being bigger everywhere.
+Tare mass only increased about 20 kilos over the old platform, despite the shiny new one being bigger everywhere.
 That’s emblematic of structural design optimisation right there - well done, Kia - and they have used a lot of hot-formed ultra-high strength steel in this one.

-GT-Line weighs about 1756kg, which remains on-par with its competitors like CX-5, Forester and new Outlander.
+GT-Line diesel weighs about 1764kg, which remains on-par with its competitors like CX-5, RAV4 and Outlander.
 The advantage here for you is that payload remains good.
-You’ll get 460kg of payload in the diesel AWD GT-Line, which means 2 x grown-ups at 100kg each, 2 kids at 50kg each (300kg net) will still have enough for a 20kg tent, some luggage, food and cooking gear for a weekend of camping.
+You’ll get 496kg of payload in the diesel AWD GT-Line, which means 2 x grown-ups at 100kg each, 2 kids at 50kg each (300kg net) will still have enough for a 20kg tent, some luggage, food and cooking gear for a weekend of camping.

 That notional payload only increases as you go back down the Sportage range where the kerb weight decreases.
-And in the event of a flat tyre en route to your campsite, good news:
+And in the event of a flat tyre en route to your campsite, in the non-hybrid at least, it’s very good news:

 Anybody with a full boot and three kids on board needs a full-size spare wheel keeping them on the road when it’s pouring with rain, sharing the freeway at 110km/h with trucks and morons.